 Selection of candidates will favor the diversity of talents or backgrounds that are complementary to the intended project focus of this program.
 Consideration will be given to applicant profiles that promise to strengthen team oriented project development as well as the technical and academic demands of the curriculum.

 The program is potentially attractive to applicants in any of the following categories:

-teachers or prospective teachers interested in advanced training in anatomy, particularly those focused on future teaching in pre-professional medical or dental schools, undergraduate anatomy/biology programs, and training programs for physician-assistants and paramedical services
+teachers or prospective teachers interested in advanced training in anatomy, particularly those focused on future teaching in pre-professional programs, medical or dental schools, undergraduate anatomy/biology programs, and training programs for physician-assistants and paramedical services

 engineering or computer science majors interested in advanced imaging applications and software development, and opportunities in medical device design and prosthetics

 illustrators and 3D artists seeking anatomical training for employment in medico-legal, advertising, or entertainment venues

 Graduation from an accredited college or university with a BA or BS degree (or equivalent)